mochoabuilds/-cognition-/README.md

 ## 1 INTRODUCTION

 * Corner stores do more than provide us with essential goods.
 They are where unrelated people relate.
 They are a place you go for the simple pleasure of good conversation.
 The corner store represents the social infrastructure key to safety and prosperity in our young Midwestern cities.
-However our neighborhood shops are transforming.
+Tho our corner stores are transforming.
 They've become living laboratories for new communal safety habits.
-This research explores ways to extend the idea of what a corner store could be.
-* With the help of some great minds we develop computing backbones that make shopping more simple and certain.
-Our goal is build secure computer vision machines, and supply industry with implementations, architectures, datasets, apps and a mixed-methods team dedicated to the process.
+* This research explores ways to extend the idea of what a corner store could be.
+With the help of many other great minds we develop computing backbones that make corner stores more simple and certain.
+Our goal is to build secure computer vision machines, and supply industry with implementations, architectures, data sets, applications and mixed-methods teams dedicated to the process.

-## 1.1 HOW DO WE BUILD OUR COMPUTER VISION MACHINE?
+## 1.1 HOW DO WE BUILD COMPUTER VISION MACHINES?

-* We build social graphs between people and goods in corner stores.
-However many challenges come with this approach.
-Video streams have redundant frames so processing takes time, storage is huge and they are bottlenecks during training.
-So how do we model our social graphs across longer timespans accurately, efficiently and with an ability to generalize?
+* We do this by building social graphs of the connections between people and goods (i.e. human-object interactions) in corner stores.
+Tho many challenges come with this approach.
+Corner stores' raw video streams have redundant frames so processing takes time, storage is huge and they are often bottlenecks during training.
+So how do we model social graphs across longer video stream timespans accurately, efficiently and with an ability to generalize?
 We use Neuro-Ethnographic Reasoning.
 Our model builds its social graphs around asking descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
-* We believe there is still no clear front runner for computer vision architectures.
-We must think differently to build the in-store social graphs of the connections between people and goods in corner stores.
+* There is still no clear front runner for computer vision machine architectures.
+We must think differently when building the in-store social graphs of the connections between people and goods in corner stores.

 ## 1.2 REAL WORLD APPLICATIONS

 * Corner stores must evolve with shoppers' changing ideas of convenience.
-We're building real-time machines that merge all data silos - video streams, financial records, service notes - into a single platform.
-Next our computer vision machines are trained on thoughfully collected and annotated video data which enables them to better handle complex corner stores scenarios.
+Our real-time computer vision machines merge all data silos - video streams, financial records, service notes - into a single platform.
+Next our machines are trained on thoughfully collected and annotated data that enables them to better handle complex corner stores scenarios.
+Working alongside flesh-and-blood workers our machines free humans up to perform other tasks.
-* InventoryApp >> Provide immediate actionable data about human-object interactions with shop inventory
 * WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
-* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options that make shopping more simple and certain
+* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options

 ## 2 RELATED WORKS

 ## 3 VERY DEEP MULTI-STREAM NETWORK

-* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. door opening vs. door closing).
+* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. goods being put in a shopping bag vs. removed from shopping bag).
 We use a deep architecture to encode representations into the network to better recognize human-object interactions in raw unseen corner store video streams.

 ## 3.1 SYSTEM ARCHITECTURE

 * Our architecture handles data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc.
-* Camera > Action Recognition Model & Flash Storage > Modem > Cloud > Smartphone Apps

 ## 3.2 NETWORK PRETRAINING

-* We use a variant of ImageNet model to pretrain our two-stream network (spatial, temporal, optical flow).
+* We use a variant of ImageNet model to pretrain our multi-stream network (spatial, temporal, optical flow).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
-* We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.
+We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.

 ## 3.3 DATA AUGMENTATION